G-Node/nix/Contributing.md

 Naming of getter- and setter-methods for properties follows one of two possible patterns:

 * Pattern for simple-type properties (numeric, string, single entity):
-  Methods for properties are named as the property, prefixed by their function e.g. *getPropertyX* or *deletePropertyX*.
-  Methods that delete entities (referenced as property) are named with *deletePropertyX*, those that just remove the reference to the entities (but do not delete) are named *removePropertyX*.
+  Getter and setter methods for properties are named according to the property name (e.g. setting the name of an entity is done with *name(const string &name)* and retrieved with *name()*).

 * Pattern for properties that store multiple enitties (as vector):
   The following methods may exist, where *Entity* is replaced by the actual entities names: *getEntity*,